Walter Guinness, 1st Baron Moyne: Roussalka

 In 1931, Guinness bought the passenger ferry SS Brighton from the Southern Railway.
 She was converted to diesel power and renamed Roussalka.
 On 25 August 1933, Roussalka was wrecked in Killary Bay but all on board were rescued.

 Rosaura

 In September 1933, Moyne purchased the passenger ferry SS Dieppe from the Southern Railway.
 She was converted to diesel power and renamed Rosaura.
 He used this boat for social cruises, including a voyage in September 1934 from Marseille on to Greece and Beirut with the Churchills as his guests of honour.
 From December 1934, he ventured further to the Pacific, with Clementine Churchill as a guest, and brought the first living Komodo dragon back to Britain.
 He wrote two books about the cultures that he had encountered in thousands of miles of travel around the Pacific, Indian and Atlantic oceans.
 They are now quite rare: Walkabout; a Journey between the Pacific and Indian oceans (1936) and Atlantic Circle (1938).
 The Rosaura explains Moyne's closer ties to Winston Churchill, which were to result in his untimely death.
-In 1930, they agreed that the government policies of dropping the Pound sterling off the gold standard and de-rating to cope with the Great Depression were inadequate, along with proposals for dominion status for India.
-When the 1931 coalition government was formed, their criticisms meant that as former ministers they were now out in the political cold.
-From 1934, they also warned about Hitler's rise to power and German rearmament.

-His ties to Churchill were also strengthened through "The Other Club," an informal dining club for politicians in London that Churchill had founded in 1911 and that Moyne later joined.
-A rule was that members had to freely express their opinions.
-Moyne was there on 29 September 1938 when the bad news came of Prime Minister Neville Chamberlain's capitulation to Hitler at Munich.
-Also present were Brendan Bracken, Lloyd George, Bob Boothby, Duff Cooper, J.L.
-Garvin, editor of The Observer, and Walter Elliot.
-"Winston ranted and raved, venting his spleen on the two government ministers present and demanding to know how they could support a policy that was 'sordid, squalid, sub-human and suicidal.'"
-At that time, they still shared the minority view in parliament; the majority agreed with Moyne's cousin-in-law 'Chips' Channon MP, who recorded about the Munich that "the whole world rejoices whilst only a few malcontents jeer."